0atman/noboilerplate/scripts/22-starting-rust.md

 Rust is a hybrid imperative and functional language.
 The compiler was originally written in OCaml
-This means, in addition to the punched-card analogue of statements we can also use many features of functional languages, the most obvious of these is the pervasive use of the iterator pattern in the language.
+This means, in addition to the punched-card analogue of statements we can also use many features of functional languages, the most obvious of these is the pervasive use of the iterator pattern.

 It is possible to write Rust mostly in the way you have been writing Python, or Javascript or Java.
 But you'll get most out of it if you adopt the functional principles of higher-order functions and immutability.

 Rust is flexible, and doesn't force you to write in a functional style.
-Haskell, however is inflexible, and you have no choice but to learn it, and learn it fast.
+Haskell, however is inflexible in the extreme, and you have no choice but to learn it, and learn it fast.

 ---